 The trains and subways make it easy to get around Tokyo.
 Signage is all in English as are the self-serve ticket kiosks.
 One thing to watch out for is the subway lines and JR rail lines which are run by different operators.
 You need different tickets.

-We had a Japan Rail Pass which allowed us to use the JR Rail trains for free so we bought single trip subway tickets as we needed them.
-There are lots of day pass options too that may make sense if you plan to travel a lot.
-The japan-guide.com website has a reasonable overview.
+There are lots of day pass options too that may make sense if you plan to travel a lot in the city.
+The japan-guide.com website has a reasonable overview of these options.

 If you haven’t yet considered purchasing a Japan Rail Pass you should!
 It saved us hundreds of dollars on our 2 week trip to Japan.

-Tokyo is a fun city to visit with (or without) kids with lots to see and do.
-Sure it is an expensive city, but I hope the suggestions of things to do in Tokyo in this post will help you have a fun trip on a budget.
+Tokyo is a fun city to visit with kids, with plenty to see and do.
+Sure it is an expensive city, but I hope these suggestions of things to do in Tokyo with kids on a budget will help you have a fun trip whilst not spending too much money!

 Flights to Japan – Skyscanner is our favourite site to search for flights.
 It compares hundreds of sites and millions of flights to show you the best deals available.